Notes on using fuelphp file upload

 Before implementation, we will prepare various settings and models

-FuelPHP is configuration-first, so you can change its behavior significantly with the config file.
+FuelPHP is configuration-first, so you can significantly change its behavior with the config file.

 The original config file is located in "fuel/core/config/upload.php", so copy it to "fuel/app/config" and change the settings

-The required setting is the path.
+The essential setting is the path.

 This time, we will create a files directory at the same level as public (directly under the project root) and save the files there